nolageek/mystique/README.md

 Installation:

-other than placing the menu files in /sbbs/text/menu/mystique and the .js files in /sbbs/mods/ you'll need to edit json-service.ini and add this:
+Place the menu files in /sbbs/text/menu/mystique

-[mystique]
+Place the .bin and .js files in /sbbs/mods/

-dir=../mods/
+More to come!